Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or email@example.com

 Free booking during September and October 2018 (subject to availability)

-Pilots of The Caribbean is an interactive drama and engaging workshop which tells the stories of African and Caribbean RAF personnel who fought for the United Kingdom.
-Audiences will learn what made the early brave volunteers fight for the country that had enslaved their ancestors and what convinced those who followed them to defend their country.
-They will also get an opportunity to look deeper at the collection belonging to the inspiring heroes and sheroes.
+An interactive drama and engaging workshop sharing the stories of African and Caribbean RAF personnel who fought for the UK.
+Audiences discover what made these brave volunteers fight for the country that had enslaved their ancestors and what convinced those who followed them to defend their country.
+They is also an opportunity to look deeper at the collection belonging to these inspiring heroes and sheroes.

 Facilitated workshops looking at some of the issues raised in the drama can be run after the performance for groups of up to 35 students.
 The performance can also be booked as a stand-alone event.

-Eligibility: Offered at your school to schools in the Greater London area.
-Schools outside this area can book to attend the performance and accompanying workshop at the Museum
+Eligibility: Offered to schools in the Greater London area.
+Schools outside this area can book to attend the performance and workshop at the Museum.

 Dates: Available Mondays during term-time

 Performance: 45 minutes.
 Ideal for whole-year groups